 We had what I thought was a pretty standard language class.
 I started them with bell-ringers.
 We checked them.
 We did a few quick minutes of vocabulary review.
 I taught some new grammar or added new vocabulary.
 We practiced a little, played a game, or did a speaking activity.
 At night, they did homework.
 Most days repeated like that.
 I knew exactly how long things took, and I very rarely had leftover class time.

-With block-scheduling, that all changed!
+With a block schedule, that all changed!
 I either never got through all the material because students weren’t ready to move on in the next class period, or I had underplanned and suddenly I had twenty minutes to spare.

 I constantly had to reassess where I was in my pacing.